Anandamide: The Bliss Molecule Behind Your Runner's High

 That is a fundamentally different idea from getting high.
 CBD is non-intoxicating.
 It is not flooding your system with an outside compound that overwhelms your receptors.
 It is helping you hold onto more of what exercise already gave you.
 The research on CBD and anandamide in pain models points exactly this way, with FAAH inhibition raising endocannabinoid levels and quieting pain signaling.

 Pair that with movement, which raises anandamide in the first place, and you have two levers pulling in the same direction.
 Produce more.
 Keep it longer.
+The same mechanistic overlap shows up when athletes chase flow state, the feeling of being in the zone.

 Run high, not stoned.
 That is the line, and the chemistry backs it up.